Farm Labor Contractor Certification

 Key Program Components:

-Leadership Team Development
+Worker-Manager Collaboration Team (WMC) Development

 For companies requiring additional support, EFI facilitates the development of Internal Trainers (ITs), selected from within each FLC.
-These ITs receive specialized training to lead and support LT sessions, ensuring the ongoing effectiveness and sustainability of Leadership Teams.
+These ITs receive specialized training to lead and support LT sessions, ensuring the ongoing effectiveness and sustainability of WMC Teams.
 Internal Trainers are instrumental in maintaining a compliant and knowledgeable LT, even amid high workforce turnover, and serve as key contacts for EFI certification and attestation processes.

 Audit and Corrective Action Process